-The Department's contributions to the plans for the years ended June 30, 2019 and 2018 were approximately \$188,000 and \$182,000, respectively.
+The Station's contribution to retirement plans for the year ended June 30, 2021 was approximately \$206,265.

-Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the years ended June 30, 2019 and 2018.
-Those financial statement can be obtained at controller.vpfa.fsu.edu/services/accounting-reporting/reports.
+Disclosures pertaining to the University's retirement plans that are required by Statement No. 68 of the Governmental Accounting Standards Board are included in the University's financial statements for the year ended June 30, 2021.